-The Ministry of Economic Affairs, Employment, Transport and Technology Schleswig-Holstein organises the initiative “Sea Our Future” that brings together all maritime issues of the Land’s government.
+The Ministry of Economic Affairs, Transport, Employment, Technology and Tourism Schleswig-Holstein organises the initiative “Sea Our Future” that brings together all maritime issues of the Land’s government.
 The Ministry promotes the sustainable development of the North Sea and the Baltic Sea and acts as flagship leader of the SUBMARINER Network in the framework of the EU Strategy for the Baltic Sea Region (EUSBSR).

 The Maritime Institute in Gdańsk (MIG) is a research and development unit supervised by the Polish Ministry of Infrastructure and Development dedicated to maritime economy.
 The institute is co-leader of the SUBMARINER Network flagship project and (co-) coordinates the following strategic action fields of the SUBMARINER Roadmap: Actors, Ecosystem Services, Finance, Regulation and Image.